assembler-0/ESST/README.md

 See [BUILD.md](./BUILD.md) for full build instructions.

-## ☠️ Disclaimer
+## Disclaimer

 > ⚠️ This software comes with absolutely no warranty.
-By running ESST, you accept that:
-> * Your CPU may become a paperweight
-> * Your RAM might develop PTSD
-> * Your cooling solution will cry
-> * Your sysadmin will hunt you down
-> * Your GPU might be cooked
-> * (My system works fine tho)